swajeet01/malang/README.md

 Expainsion.

 # Getting Started
-There are many ways in which you can use MALang.
+There are couple of ways in which you can use MALang.

 ## Installtion